 What are blue jeans doing in the old royal courts of Europe…?
 Glad you asked!

-Films like Sense and Sensibility, Pride and Prejudice, Emma, and the countless tales of the elegant-speaking Elizabethan and Victorian eras are attended today by droves of blue-jeaned popcorn-munchers who couldn’t tell you the difference between a split infinitive and banana split.
+Films like Sense and Sensibility, Pride and Prejudice, Emma, and the countless tales of the elegant-speaking Elizabethan and Victorian eras are attended today by droves of blue-jeaned popcorn-munchers who couldn’t tell you the difference between a split infinitive and a banana split.
 What’s more they don’t care.
 You see, for most of them (us?) watching the sophisticated form and formality on the screen is like visiting an art museum.
-Nice to look at….not to look like.
+Nice to look at; but not to look like!

-There once was form and formality in 20th C America too.
+Still, there once was form and formality in America too.
 Dad always dressed in three-piece suits; gave his seat to a lady; and in age of properly starched white shirts, his idea of casual was the white shirt without a tie.
-But not so much after the 1960s.
+But then not so much after the 1960s.
 In that raucous re-energizing decade, America started to become something different.
-Youth challenged Age.
+Youth challenged age.
 Change challenged continuity.
 The chant was: “You can’t trust anyone over 30.”

 Nothing wrong with relaxing the rules.
 The question now 50 years later is, what are the rules?
-Or are there many rules left?
+Are there any left?

-The answer that roars back from the rock-concert, buddy-film, pot-smoking, motor-cycle legions echoes the 60’s: “If it feels right, how can it be wrong?”
-A question — actually a challenge — few today are willing to take on, lest they be dismissed as silly anachronisms.
+The answer that roars back from today’s rock-concert, buddy-film, pot-smoking, motor-cycle legions echoes the 60’s: “If it feels right, how can it be wrong?”
+A taunt few today are willing to question, lest they be dismissed as silly anachronisms.

 Filed under: Uncategorized